gbif/hp-canadensys/resources/documents.md

 One of the goals of Canadensys is to georeference a large part of the published specimen information as accurately as possible, and to provide uncertainties for coordinates, which gives key information to determine the data’s fitness for use and thus the data quality.

 > By far the most difficult issue in georeferencing primary species occurrence data is the massive amount of legacy data held in the world’s museums, herbaria, universities, etc. Most modern collectors are now using GPSs or large scale maps to locate their collection events, and thus most of the new data entering institutions already include georeferences.
 Most museums beginning to database their collections, however, are faced with the massive task of georeferencing the huge backlog of data in their collections, much of it with very little or vague location information.
+(Chapman & Wieczorek 2006)

 For more information on georeferencing, consult: Chapman AD & Wieczorek JR (2020) Georeferencing Best Practices.
 Copenhagen: GBIF Secretariat. <https://doi.org/10.15468/doc-gg7h-s853>